Frederick North, Lord North: Resignation

+Post-premiership

 Fox–North coalition

-In April 1783, North returned to power as Home Secretary in an unlikely coalition with the radical Whig leader Charles James Fox known as the Fox–North Coalition under the nominal leadership of the Duke of Portland.
-King George III, who detested the radical and republican Fox, never forgave this supposed betrayal, and North never again served in government after the ministry fell in December 1783.
+In April 1783 North returned to power as Home Secretary in an unlikely coalition with the radical Whig leader Charles James Fox known as the Fox–North Coalition under the nominal leadership of the Duke of Portland.
+George III, who detested the radical and republican Fox, never forgave this supposed betrayal, and North never again served in government after the ministry fell in December 1783.
 One of the major achievements of the coalition was the signing of the Treaty of Paris, which formally ended the American War of Independence.

-The new Prime Minister, William Pitt the Younger, was not expected to last long, and North, a vocal critic, still entertained hopes of regaining high office.
-In this, he was to be frustrated, as Pitt dominated the British political scene for the next twenty years, leaving both North and Fox in the political wilderness.
+The new prime minister, William Pitt the Younger, was not expected to last long, and North, a vocal critic, still entertained hopes of regaining high office.
+In this he was to be frustrated, as Pitt dominated the British political scene for the next twenty years, leaving both North and Fox in the political wilderness.

-Later life
+Later years and death

 North was an active speaker until he began to go blind in 1786.
-He succeeded his father as 2nd Earl of Guilford on 4 August 1790 and entered the House of Lords, by which time he had entirely lost his sight.
-Lord Guilford died in Mayfair, England (now part of London), and was buried at All Saints' Church, Wroxton (Oxfordshire), near his family home of Wroxton Abbey.
+He succeeded his father as the 2nd Earl of Guilford on 4 August 1790 and entered the House of Lords, by which time he had entirely lost his sight.
+North died in Mayfair, England (now part of London), and was buried at All Saints' Church, Wroxton (Oxfordshire), near his family home of Wroxton Abbey.
 His memorial was sculpted by John Flaxman RA.

 His son George North, Lord North, took over the constituency of Banbury, and in 1792 acceded to his father's title.
-Wroxton Abbey is now owned by Fairleigh Dickinson University, ironically an American college, and the modernised abbey serves as a location for American students to study abroad in England.
+Wroxton Abbey was until recently owned by Fairleigh Dickinson University, ironically an American college, with the modernised abbey serving as a location for American students to study abroad in England.

 Legacy

-Lord North is today predominantly remembered as the Prime Minister "who lost America".
+North is today predominantly remembered as the prime minister "who lost America".

 Both Lord North Street and Guilford Street in London are named after him.

 Family

-On 20 May 1756 Lord North married Anne Speke (before 1741 – 1797), daughter of George Speke MP, of Whitelackington in Somerset.
-She was the sole heiress of the Devonshire estates of the Drake family of Ash, which subsequently were sold piecemeal by Lord North.
-By Anne he had seven children:
+On 20 May 1756 North married Anne Speke (before 1741 – 1797), daughter of George Speke MP, of Whitelackington in Somerset.
+She was the sole heiress of the Devonshire estates of the Drake family of Ash, which subsequently were sold piecemeal by North.
+He and Anne had seven children: